 Head coach: Sandro Rausa

-The Tigers had a total team budget of $70,000.
+The Tigers had a total team budget of $70,000. $40,000 of the budget was used to import player.
 The club imported Haitian goalkeeper Paul Jacques; centre back Mick Jones who had played for Derby County, Notts County and Peterborough; midfielder Paul Walker, formerly of Wolverhampton Wanderers; Haitian winger Jean-Robert Lacossade; and former Fulham-forward Barry Friend.
 After the season Barry Friend joined Wimbledon and helped them earn promtoion to the Football League.
 Walker joined Huddersfield Town.

 Key players: Andy Horba, Rick Lowther and Steve Hudson